iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 Retail businesses often operate with fragmented sales data spread across products, cities, promotions and time periods.
 This lack of a centralized analytical view creates blind spots in understanding performance trends, leads to inefficient inventory planning, and makes it difficult to accurately evaluate promotional ROI.

-As a result, decision-makers are forced to rely on static reports or delayed insights which slows down strategic actions and increasing operational risk.
+As a result, decision-makers are forced to rely on static reports or delayed insights wwhich slows down strategic actions and increases operational risk.
 This problem becomes even more critical at scale, where thousands of transactions and multiple campaigns are involved.

 ---